cabalmail/cabal-infra/README.md

 ### Name Servers (What to do with the `domains` output)

 The output contains the name servers that AWS assigned to your mail domains.
-To work at all, you must update your domain registrations with these name servers.
-Consult your registrar for instructions on changing your DNS servers.
-If you use AWS as your registrar, you can follow their instructions [here](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-name-servers-glue-records.html).
+To work at all, you must [update your domain registrations with these name servers](./docs/registrar.md).

 ### PTR Records and Port 25 Block (What to do with the `relay_ips` output)